Followers

 Death's Legacy

 Fraser’s life of action and service ended in a way any warrior would have chosen.
 But Britain lost more than a warrior; it lost one of its best generals, a man who truly understood the kind of fighting and the kind of fighting man required to win the war.
-Had he not fallen on that October day, he might have risen as the leader capable of subduing the colonies for the Crown that once subdued his own Highland clans.
+Had he not fallen on that October day, he might have risen as the leader capable of subduing the colonies for the Crown, just as he once subdued his own Highland clans.
 Yet, ironically, the gallant Scot who fought for England, Holland, and German allies never fought for Scotland and is most remembered in America.

 Saturday, October 30, 2021